So what's our story?

 With newfound focus and autonomy, we have redoubled our efforts to make UrbanSim a truly transformational platform.
 We moved away from developing another desktop 3D visualization platform, and committed to developing the UrbanSim platform on the cloud, with a web browser user interface that would support rapid prototyping and design of alternative scenarios and compelling 3D visualization of results.

 In mid-2016, we made our first acquisition, and are delighted to have brought the ViziCities platform on board.
-With ViziCities accelerating our move to the web, we have grown our development team in the UK, and in Argentina, as well as in Berkeley.
+With ViziCities accelerating our move to the web, we have grown our development team in Argentina, as well as in Berkeley.

-And now, less than a year after spinning out of Autodesk, we are very pleased to bring our efforts to fruition, and launch the world's first cloud-based urban simulation platform.
+And less than a year after spinning out of Autodesk, in 2017 we launched UrbanCanvas Modeler, the world's first cloud-based urban simulation platform.
 We plan to continue developing it into a tool that can democratize planning and increase its robustness, while making it increasingly capable of supporting open data and transparent, inclusive planning, anywhere in the world.

 Urban problems are hard, and with challenges like climate change, crises in housing affordability, new technologies and business models disrupting transportation and housing sectors, and massive disruptions from natural and man-made causes, we need tools that enable communities to understand the forces of change, and how local actions might improve outcomes for local communities, from the site level, to the neighborhood, to the metropolis.